-PRIMARY SETTLEMENTS

-RICHARDS BAY AND EMPANGENI

-- Centres of employment, industrial and commercial activity. - Continue to serve as main municipal administrative centres. - Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks). - o A range of specialized services and facilities are available to a larger hinterland.

-SECONDARY AND SETTLEMENTS

-TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND FELIXTON

-- Formalized towns, mainly residential in nature. - o Most community facilities are available at these locations, and therefore provide their resident communities with basic commercial and recreational facilities.
-More specialized services and facilities are obtained from the primary settlements. - Opportunity to formalize better employment opportunities at all secondary settlements.

-PERI-URBAN AREAS

-UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI

-- o Characterized by dense population; small stands not necessarily able to support agricultural activities; Continuous infill-development takes place; pressure for connections to municipal infrastructure (individual connections) and possible health impacts as a result of over-crowding and lack of community services. - o In-situ rural housing projects not necessarily viable as a result of high densities. - Opportunities for formalization for some of these areas. - Township establishment possible on municipal land but limitations exist on Ingonyama Trust Board (ITB) land.

-(Note: The Mandlazini and Mzingazi area, albeit considered part of the Richards Bay formal area, are in the process of formalization)
+0 Centres of employment, industrial and commercial activity.
+0 Continue to serve as main municipal administrative centres.
+0 Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks).
+0 A range of specialized services and facilities are available to a larger hinterland.
+0500 NDARY AND TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND .EMENTS FELIXTON 0 · · · · · · / · · · · · · · 0 Most community facilities are available at these locations, and therefore provide their resident communities with basic commercial and recreational facilities.
+More specialized services and facilities are obtained from the primary settlements.
+0 Opportunity to formalize better employment opportunities at all secondary settlements.
+PERI-U RBAN AREAS UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI 0 Characterized by dense population; small stands not necessarily able to support agricultural activities; Continuous infill-development takes place; pressure for connections to municipal infrastructure (individual connections) and possible health impacts as a result of over-crowding and lack of community services.
+0 In-situ rural housing projects not necessarily viable as a result of high densities.
+0 Opportunities for formalization for some of these areas.
+0 Township establishment possible on municipal land but limitations exist on Ingonyama Trust Board (ITB) land.
+(Note: The Mandlazini and Mzingazi area, albeit considered part of the Richards Bay formal area, are in the s of formalization) p RTUNITY NODES HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL UFFUF TUNIT NODES HIGHLT ACCESSIBLE AREAS WITH UNTAFFED POTENTIAL Characterized by good accessibility but your limited development economic expertinities 0 Characterized by good accessibility but very limited development economic opportunities.
+0 Potential to provide services and economic opportunities to surrounding hinterland 0 RURAL SETTLEMENTS O DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS COUNCIL AREAS

-OPPORTUNITY NODES

-HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL

-- Characterized by good accessibility but very limited development economic opportunities. - Potential to provide services and economic opportunities to surrounding hinterland o DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS

-RURAL SETTLEMENTS

-- o Identified in line with the uMhlathuze Rural Housing Projects. - o Accessible locations for community services and infrastructure. - Specific planning and development interventions are required to identify community services that are to be encouraged at these nodes.
+- Identified in line with the uMhlathuze Rural Housing Projects. - Accessible locations for community services and infrastructure. - Specific planning and development interventions are required to identify community services that are to be encouraged at these nodes.